Kaisoneo/Kaisoneo_Website/README.md

 ## Features

-- **Personal Blog**: News, tutorials, and insights into my projects.
 - **Projects**: Information about my software development projects and Minecraft mods.
 - **Contact**: Ways to connect with me across different platforms.